June 2022 to December 2025

 Community ownership from the project’s inception

 The project begins by identifying the most marginalised communities.
-A ‘risk vulnerability assessment’ is then conducted that enables communities to identify and prioritise the causes of grievance from their perspective and to pinpoint what they see as solutions.
+A ‘risk vulnerability assessment’ is then conducted that enables communities to identify factors which are causing vulnerability to conflict and climate impacts and to identify solutions.

 This process is led by local volunteers so that the program is well rooted in society and is done with many different groups to ensure a range of perspectives are heard.
 As a result of these conversations, the following approaches have been agreed on.